By: Marilyn L. Davis

 Understanding Niche Writing

-It is our job as a writer to make the same subject just as exciting as it was the last time we wrote about it.
-We can do this as a writer because we are approaching the same topic but from a different perspective or angle this time.
-When we write from a new viewpoint or add a twist, our readers can then say, “Oh, another Marilyn Davis article about writing, but with a different point of view.”
+If I write from a new viewpoint or add a twist, readers can then say, “Oh, another Marilyn Davis article about writing, but with a different point of view.”

 Writing in Your Niche is Not Limited

 I write about addiction and recovery, life lessons, and writing.
-I find that those topics give me infinite room to explore feelings, thoughts, perceptions, and beliefs.
+Those topics give me infinite room to explore feelings, thoughts, perceptions, and beliefs.
 Some would say those are limited topics.
 I would say they are expansive and allow me to do what I feel compelled to do, write.
 Writing in those niches will enable me to:

 - Distinguish thoughts and feelings for richer writing